cerna234/-Predict-Drone-Battery-Life-Based-on-Flight-Conditions/README.md

 | **Weather API**  | OpenWeatherMap One Call 3.0 |
 | **Frontend Stack**| React.js |
 | **Backend Stack**| Flask (Python) |

 ---

-## 📜 License

-This project is intended for educational, research, and defense-focused prototyping.
-Please contact the author for licensing or collaboration.

----